 - Optional- Hummus

-This easy dairy-free Cava bowl is so quick to throw together, which makes it perfect for quick lunches or dinner on repeat.
+This easy dairy-free Cava bowl is so quick to throw together, which makes it perfect for quick lunches or dinners on repeat.
 It’s a great way to use up odds and ends of produce and protein that you have on hand.
 To make my life easier, I will grill chicken and roast sweet potatoes on Sunday so I have them on hand and ready to throw into salads all week long.
-For an extra short. cut, we even keep microwavable brown rice on hand.
+For an extra shortcut, we even keep microwavable brown rice on hand.
 I get mine from Costco or Trader Joe’s, but you can find it almost anywhere.
 When you have your main ingredients prepped and ready to go, this bowl takes a handful of minutes.
 You’re WELCOME.

 The other key to making a Cava bowl that is extra delicious is to use high-quality ingredients.
 One ingredient that I never skimp on is Balsamic Vinegar.
 My favorites are the white balsamics from Baker and Olive.
 You can’t go wrong with any of their varieties, but I find myself using lemon, peach, or mango the most often on my salads.
 GAME CHANGER.
+And they’ll keep the calorie count of your Cava bowl low.

 Tzatziki is currently a staple for me!
 I don’t even care if it doesn’t make sense.
 If you are watching your dairy consumption, the vegan tzatziki from Trader Joe’s is a GREAT dairy-free option.
 If you are fine with dairy, grab your favorite store brand or you can use the recipe found on this post to easily make your own.
 For extra flavor and creaminess, toss in some feta while you’re at it.